ThalesAleniaSpace/SOCIS/NCS -2/README.md

 ##### Folder Details

-For details regarding the problem statement, methodology and results refer - **Setting up of NCS2 on Ubuntu and Windows.pdf**
+For details regarding the setting up and deployment in the VPU - **Setting up of NCS2 on Ubuntu and Windows.pdf**

 ---